S-Spence/Data-Science-Algorithms/README.md

     - MiniMax Algorithm (game theory)

 ### TODO:
-- Refactor Spence_HW3.ipynb and Spence_HW4.ipynb to use the abstracted functions in the algorithm files.
 - Add more detailed descriptions about the algorithms to the README and the algorithm files.
 - Add more tests